 Second up – After thirty years, I need to start charging extra for custom kites.
 It’s become painfully clear how much time I spend on custom orders before a single stitch is made.
 Between drawings and email exchanges, the time (and cost) adds up very quickly.
 Don’t get me wrong, I enjoy the one-on-one contact that it takes to bring a custom kite to life.
 I’ve learned so much through that little slice of creative collaboration over the years.
 I’m just, like so many other micro-business owners and creatives, struggling to have a couple of pennies to rub together after the bills are paid.

-For the higher-end kites, like the Ichiban, Reprise, etc, a “custom charge” of $40 has been rolled into the listed price.
-That’s because they are all custom.
-For the rest of the kites, which have a custom option, there will be a $40 “custom charge” added to your invoice.
+For the higher-end kites, like the Ichiban, Reprise, etc, the “custom charge” has been rolled into the listed price, because they’re all custom.
+For the rest of the kites, which have a custom option, there will be a $40 “custom charge” added to your invoice. (postponed until the end of the year)

 I’m going to break this here for today, and pick it back up soon on the news page.
 If you have any thoughts or questions, please share them in the comments section below.